robertlyson/RelevantSearch/PITCHME.md

 # Part 11 of 20

-Promising, let's consider download count as a score boost.
+Promising, let's consider download count as a boost.

 ```
 GET nuget/_search